fakrulislam0085/CompScience-PoliTO/README.md

 2.📖 Lectures

-Overview: Organized into 7 folders, each dedicated to a specific lecture of the course.
+Overview: Organized into **7 folders** for total 8 lectures, each dedicated to a specific lecture of the course.
+Content:
-Content: All code snippets from the lecture slides are included in their respective folders.
+All code snippets from the lecture slides are included in their respective folders.
 Structured to align with the course syllabus for easy reference.
 Purpose: Use these materials to review theoretical concepts and follow along with in-class coding examples.

 3.📝 Exam Questions

+Overview:
-Overview: Contains individual folders for each exam question, structured for clarity.
+Contains individual folders for each exam question, structured for clarity.
+Content:
-Content: Each folder includes the question documented in a dedicated README.md file and its solution in the .py file.
+Each folder includes the question documented in a dedicated README.md file and its solution in the .py file.
+Purpose:
-Purpose: Practice with real exam questions and solutions to prepare effectively for assessments.
+Practice with real exam questions and solutions to prepare effectively for assessments.

 🎯 Why Use This Repository?